 Positive answers to these questions are some indicators of a well-balanced and productive life.
 If you have these, or elements of these, then delving into an intensely emotional and difficult issue such as this may not be beneficial to you.
 Try to think about how important it is to you to sort through your feelings on this topic and how/if this process would help you lead a more fulfilling life.
 This is not to minimize the important issue of molestation; however, sexual molestation is often an issue for an individual when the psychological or physical effects interfere with the quality of his or her life.

-Columbia students can call Counseling and Psychological Services (CPS) at x4-2468 to make an appointment.
-Otherwise, call your health care provider and ask for a referral to a therapist; or, contact the American Association of Sexuality Educators, Counselors, and Therapists (AASECT) for the name of a therapist who works with these issues near you.Alice!
+If your school offers counseling services, you may reach out to make an appointment.
+If not, consider contacting your health care provider and ask for a referral to a therapist.
+You can also contact the American Association of Sexuality Educators, Counselors, and Therapists (AASECT) for the name of a therapist who works with these issues near you.